onespacemedia/styleguide/README.md

 Because our rules evolved over time, many older projects will not conform to them.
 If you find yourself revisiting an older project, it is more important to stay consistent with the rest of that project than it is to enforce these rules.

-There is one exception to this: *Do not escalate CSS nesting specifity wars.* This harms maintainability in the future.
+There is one exception to this: *Do not escalate CSS nesting specificity wars.* This harms maintainability in the future.
 If you possibly can, create a new, non-conflicting class for any new components.

 ## Commenting